Select Page

 Chocolate Museum

 If you are wondering what to do in Zagreb, put the Chocolate Museum Zagreb on your sightseeing map and learn about the tasty world of chocolate.
-Explore the history of chocolate, going back as far as the ancient Indian tribes of South and Mesoamerica, taste nine types of chocolate from our sample box, take selfie in our mystical rainforest, our lavish baroque royal court or in Willy Wonka’s magical chocolate factory, grind cocoa beans using a metate like the Aztecs did or make a foamy chocolate drink like the Mayas…
+Explore the history of chocolate, going back as far as the ancient indigenous tribes of South and Mesoamerica, taste nine types of chocolate from our sample box, take a selfie in our mystical rainforest, our lavish baroque royal court or in Willy Wonka’s magical chocolate factory, grind cocoa beans using a metate like the Aztecs did or make a foamy chocolate drink like the Mayas…

 The Chocolate Museum Zagreb is ideal for family trips, hangouts with friends and for romantic dates alike.
 Guided tours are available in Croatian, English, and German, while all exhibits are in Croatian and English.
 And our Chocolate Boutique offers the widest choice of local Croatian artisan chocolates and pralines – a gift shop incomparable with any other in Zagreb.